California flood sweeps cabins, cars down coastal canyon

 A swollen creek lifted five cabins off their foundations at midmorning and swept 22 vehicles down El Capitan Canyon in Santa Barbara County, fire Capt.
 Dave Zaniboni said.

-Firefighters rescued one person from a vehicle and another person got out of another vehicle on their own, he said.
-Neither was harmed.

-About 20 people stuck in the canyon were rescued from the private campground above a state beach about 115 miles northwest of Los Angeles, Zaniboni said.
+About 20 people stuck in the canyon were rescued from the private campground above a state beach, officials said.

+"The water kept getting higher, and higher and higher, and then all the debris kept backing up and took out all the bridges, overflowed the bank, took out a bunch of cabins, took out a bunch of cars," Todd Martin, who works at El Capitan campground, told the Santa Maria Times.

-Five of the vehicles and part of a cabin were found on the beach, he said.
+Five of the vehicles and part of a cabin were found on the beach, officials said.

-By early afternoon the latest storm system had dumped more than 5 inches of rain in Refugio Pass in the Santa Ynez Mountains just to the northwest of El Capitan Canyon.
+By early afternoon more than 5 inches of rain had fallen in Refugio Pass in the Santa Ynez Mountains just to the northwest of El Capitan Canyon.

-A sheriff's helicopter returning to an airport after the canyon incident spotted a car swamped by water and a woman screaming for help from higher ground nearby was hoisted to safety, Zaniboni said.
+A sheriff's helicopter returning to an airport after the canyon incident spotted a car swamped by water.
+A woman screaming for help from higher ground nearby was hoisted to safety, Zaniboni said.

-Throughout the day, forecasters issued a flurry of flash flood warnings and lower level advisories as the storm moved from north to south down the length of California with high rates of rainfall.

-"Storm #2 packing some punch," the Los Angeles-area National Weather Service office wrote.

-Five people were rescued from a homeless encampment that was flooded out in downtown Los Angeles.
-One of them was hospitalized, but for unrelated reasons, authorities said.

-In the San Diego area, four students had minor injuries after they were hit by a toppled tree near Chula Vista Middle School.
+In downtown Los Angeles, five people were rescued from a homeless encampment that was flooded.
+And in the San Diego area, four students had minor injuries after they were hit by a toppled tree near Chula Vista Middle School.

-Inland mountains were blanketed with snow, and the LA County Sheriff's Department warned of avalanche danger in Wrightwood, which is popular with recreation-seekers.
+Inland mountains were blanketed with snow, and the LA County Sheriff's Department warned of avalanche danger in Wrightwood.

-The storm even delayed the first post-presidential vacation of Barack Obama and his family.
-The first family was in the air and waiting to land in Palm Springs.

-In Northern California, a section of state highway flooded in Sonoma County and water rose to the wheel hubs of cars along low-lying streets in and around Santa Cruz.

 Runoff and rockslides in the Santa Monica Mountains west of Los Angeles forced the California Highway Patrol to close all canyon roads in the Malibu area.